 Closing Ceremony of the 25th IPSA World Congress

-Master of Ceremony Prof. Sarah Maddison welcomed IPSA Past President Ilter Turan to the stage, where he was joined by the newly elected IPSA president, Prof. Marianne Kneuer.
-A speech by the IPSA Program Co-Chairs Professors Terrell Caver and Füsun Türkmen was shared in the two official languages of the IPSA World Congress, English and French.
+The 25th IPSA World Congress concluded with a lively ceremony.
+Master of Ceremony, Professor Sarah Maddison, welcomed IPSA Past President Ilter Turan to the stage, along with newly-elected IPSA president, Professor Marianne Kneuer.
+IPSA Program Co-Chairs, Professors Terrell Carver and Füsun Türkmen, delivered a joint address in English and French, the two official languages of the World Congress.

 COPA Chair Jørgen Elklit presented the Stein Rokkan Travel Grant Award to Aeshna Badruzzaman from Northeastern University in the USA.
 The Francesco Kjellberg Award for Outstanding Papers went to Hanno Jentzch and Maroine Bendaoud.
 Dr. Marian Sawer, Editor, International Political Science Review, presented the Wilma Rule Award: IPSA Award for the Best Research on Gender and Politics.
 The Wilma Rule Award was given to Ki-Young Shin, Jackie F. Steele and Mari Miura – congratulations!

-IPSA Secretary General, Guy Lachapelle, recognized the IPSA past president and program co-chairs, and the excellent efforts of the local organizing committee for the 25th World Congress of Political Science.
-The well-conceived, highly inclusive program was enjoyed around 2,300 delegates from nearly 90 countries
+IPSA Secretary-General Guy Lachapelle recognized the IPSA past president and program co-chairs, and the excellent efforts of the local organizing committee for the 25th World Congress of Political Science.
+Thanks to the hard work of all parties, some 2,239 delegates from 84 countries enjoyed a well-conceived, highly inclusive program.

 IPSA Secretary General Prof. Guy Lachapelle recognized the excellent work of World Congress and Events Director Joanne St-Pierre, who was in daily contact with the Australian local organizing committee to bring the Congress into fruition.
 A warm round of applause was given to the small but mighty group of volunteers in their bright orange tee shirts, many of whom worked long days to help delegates navigate the Brisbane Conference and Exhibition Centre, support registration and check-in, write daily summaries for the website and support the social media outreach for this international academic conference.
 For many of the volunteers, it was their first exposure to an international academic congress, and the reports were overwhelmingly positive!

-In conclusion, the program chairs for the next World Congress of Political Science, in 2020, will be Professors Bertrand Badie and Hasret Dikici Bilgin.
-The next IPSA World Congress will be held in Lisbon, Portugal in 2020.
-The Local Organizing Committee representative, Edalina Sanches, addressed the Congress delegation and shared a brief video of Lisbon.
-The IPSA Congress Flag was passed from Professor Katharine Gelber, along with Ilter Turan and newly elected president Marianne Kneuer, to Edalina Sanches.
+The next IPSA World Congress will be held in Lisbon, Portugal in 2020, with Professors Bertrand Badie and Hasret Dikici Bilgin serving as program chairs.
+Looking ahead, Local Organizing Committee representative Edalina Sanches addressed the World Congress delegation and shared a brief video about Lisbon.
+Sanches then received the IPSA Congress Flag from Professor Katharine Gelber, along with Ilter Turan and newly elected president Marianne Kneuer, ending the 25th IPSA World Congress, and setting the stage for the 26th edition of the event.

 Contributing editors: Alex Rubino, Amelia Edwards, Bernadette Hyland-Wood, Isabella Fredheim and Molly Murphy